 Dr. Eric Schmidt is the President of Omni Eye Specialists, a multispecialty practice headquartered in Wilmington, North Carolina.
 Dr. Schmidt completed his undergraduate studies form the University of Illinois and received his Doctor of Optometry degree from The Pennsylvania College of Optometry.
 He completed a Residency in Ocular Disease from The Eye Institute of PCO and a fellowship in Glaucoma form the Scheie Eye Institute in Philadelphia.

 Dr. Schmidt is an adjunct professor at various schools of optometry and is a frequent contributor to optometric journals.
 He is the author of the text book Clinical Procedures of the Lids and Nasolacrimal System and lectures internationally on glaucoma and other ocular diseases.
-He is the Treasurer of the Optometric Glaucoma Society and was recently named one of the Top 250 Innovators in Optometry by Primary Care Optometric News.
+He is the President of the Optometric Glaucoma Society and was recently named one of the Top 250 Innovators in Optometry by Primary Care Optometric News.

 Danica Marrelli received her doctor of optometry degree from the University of Houston College of Optometry (UHCO), and completed a residency in hospital-based optometry at the Baltimore VA Medical Center in Baltimore, MD.
 She is currently a clinical professor at UHCO, where she staffs the glaucoma, retina, and general eye disease clinics and serves as the director of the ocular disease residency program.
 In the classroom, Dr. Marrelli teaches in the ocular pharmacology, glaucoma and case-based learning courses.
-Dr. Marrelli became a diplomate in the ocular disease section of the American Academy of Optometry in November 2009 and is the secretary of the Optometric Glaucoma Society.
+Dr. Marrelli became a diplomate in the ocular disease section of the American Academy of Optometry in November 2009 and is the Vice President of the Optometric Glaucoma Society.

 Dr. Justin Schweitzer specializes in advanced glaucoma, refractive surgical clinical care, and anterior segment pathology at Vance Thompson Vision.
 He received his professional training and Doctor of Optometry degree from Pacific University College of Optometry in Forest Grove, OR.